 Electric Guitar String Basics

 Electric-string material should not be treated as a shortcut for pickup output, tuning stability, genre fit, or setup quality.
-A material family can give you a useful comparison lane, but it does not fix an instrument problem by itself.
+A material family can give you a useful comparison lane, but it does not solve an instrument problem by itself.

 For more detail on that material comparison, read Nickel vs Stainless Steel Guitar Strings.